mikeonslow/elm-workshop/part4/README.md

 ```

 #### Recap
-In this part, we learned about union types and some ways they are used to solve problems.
+In this part, we learned about custom types and some ways they are used to solve problems.
 We also learned how to install
 new Elm packages.

 In the next part, we'll use the `Http` library to send a request to the API and create the code necessary to receive that